jonahanton/SSL_medicalimaging/methods/BYOL_README.md

 ### Things to work on
-1. Weight decay/regularisation (Page 9 of paper) - may have to implement in SimCLR too (Mathilde)
+1. ~Weight decay/regularisation~
+    - Already implemented in both BYOL(10-6 in original paper) and SimCLR
-2. Testing of code - loss should go down more significantly (Mun Fai)
+2. Testing of code (Mathilde and Venus)
-  - Work on Google Colab and run it for more epochs
-  - Perhaps increase LR
-  - Perhaps work with a pretrained model (e.g. pretrained ResNet 18)
-3. Extend to RGB datasets (e.g. CIFAR 10) (anyone)
+3. Extend to RGB datasets (e.g. CIFAR 10) (Mun fai)
   - Color augmentations for data transformations - JONAH: I think this is inplace.
 4. Closer resemblance to paper
-  - LARS optimiser
-    - check if tau(hyperparameter for Moving Average) is indeed going down
+  - ~LARS optimiser~ suffering from installation issues; may not be very important as it is just a tool to help with large batch sizes